-Adult neural stem cell proliferation is dynamic and has the potential for massive self-renewal yet undergoes limited cell division in vivo.
-Here, we epigenetic mechanism report an regulating proliferation and self-renewal.
-The recruitment of the PI3K-related kinase signaling pathway and histone H2AX phosphorylation following GABA (A) receptor activation limits subventricular zone proliferation.
+Adult neural stem cell proliferation is dynamic and has the potential for massive self-renewal vet undergoes limited cell division in vivo.
+Here, we report an epigenetic mechanism regulating proliferation and self-renewal.
+The recruitment of the PI3K-related kinase signaling pathway and histone H2AX following phosphorylation GABA(A) receptor activation limits subventricular zone proliferation.
 As a result, NSC self-renewal and niche size is dynamic and can be directly modulated in both directions pharmacologically or by genetically targeting H2AX activation.
 Surprisingly, changes in proliferation have long-lasting consequences on stem cell numbers, niche size, and neuronal output.
 These results establish a mechanism that continuously limits proliferation and demonstrates its impact on adult neurogenesis.
 Such homeostatic suppression of NSC proliferation may contribute to the limited self-repair capacity of the damaged brain.